MicrosoftDocs/dynamics365smb-docs/business-central/analysis-assist.md

 ## About analysis assist

 The data analysis mode enables you to analyze data directly from the page, without having to run a report or switch another application like Excel.
 It provides an interactive and versatile way to calculate, summarize, and examine data.
 However, the data analysis mode requires some understanding of how to structure fields to meet the desired aggregations and summarizations.
 Plus, there's an overhead in the tasks of moving fields and filtering data within the analysis mode pane.
 Analysis assist minimizes these requirements by enabling you to express the desired structure in words.
+With anaysis assist, you can prompt Coplit to perform varipud data anlysis tasks, like structure, add filters,  things l

 ## Prerequisites